buchholzs/withings-garmin-task/README.md

 to read the last few days from the withings website and to transfer them to Garmin Connect.

 It uses the configuration file setenv.bat for the username and password.
+You shall copy setenv.bat.template to setenv.bat and modify it for your purposes.

 Before you can use the batch file, you should execute sync.pl in its home directory to store the access token.